Next Lesson - Gram Staining and Infection Investigations

-- What are the key players in the adaptive immune response?
+- What are the key components in the adaptive immune response?

 - What is the function of antigen presenting cells?

-- What is MHC and why is it important?
+- What are MHCs and why are they important?

 - Why are T-helper cells important and how do they respond to intracellular and extracellular microbes?